p-maker/pmaker/README.md

 Following commands are provided

 ```
-pmaker test                       # generates all the tests for the problem in current directory
+pmaker tests                      # generates all the tests for the problem in current directory
 pmaker invoke <list of solutions> # invokes the specified solutions, use localhost:8128 to see the results
 pmaker invoke @all                # convenience macro
 pmaker view-tests                 # shows all the tests, in browser